Zhang12334/MCSCheckTool/README.en.md

 Server Status | Number of players | Percentage of players | Server Logo | Server MOTD | Server version

-And you can customize the server IP and port you want to query, all from the interface!
+And you can customize the server IP and port you want to query, all from ours interface!

 No need to open that annoying `JS` source code every time you change it